-- Layer transparency: You can make the underlying layer in the map canvas visible with this tool.
+- Layer transparency : You can make the underlying layer in the map canvas visible with this tool.
 Use the slider to adapt the visibility of your vector layer to your needs.
 You can also make a precise definition of the percentage of visibility in the the menu beside the slider. - Layer blending mode and Feature blending mode: You can achieve special rendering effects with these tools that you may previously only know from graphics programs.
-The pixels of your overlaying and underlaying layers are mixed through the settings described in Blending Modes. - Apply paint effects on all the layer features with the Draw Effects button. - Control feature rendering order allows you, using features attributes, to define the z-order in which they shall be rendered.
-Activate the checkbox and click on the button beside.
-You then get the Define Order dialog in which you: - choose a field or build an expression to apply to the layer features - set in which order the fetched features should be sorted, i.e. if you choose Ascending order, the features with lower value are rendered under those with upper value.
+The pixels of your overlaying and underlaying layers are mixed through the settings described in Blending Modes. - Apply paint effects on all the layer features with the Draw Effects button. - Control feature rendering order allows you, using features attributes, to define the z-order in which - they shall be rendered.
+Activate the checkbox and click on the 24 button beside.
+You then get the Define Order dialog in which you: - choose a field or build an expression to apply to the layer features - set in which order the fetched features should be sorted, i.e. if you choose Ascending order, the features with lower value are rendered under those with upper value. - define when features returning NULL value should be rendered: first or last.